 Did Google really change its search engine results pages by increasing the lengths of meta titles and descriptions?
 Yep!

 But is that good news…or is this something we should look at a little more closely before we run out and rework all our meta titles and descriptions to accommodate this change?
-Let’s talk about what this means so you can make an educated decision about how you want your SEO company to proceed.
+Let’s talk about what this means so you can make an educated decision about how you want your SEO Agency to proceed.

 What SEO feature has changed?